lightly-io/workshop-sustainable-productivity/README.md

 Reach me on Twitter ([@mattisern](http://www.twitter.com/mattisern)) and email (mattis@lightly.io) and LinkedIn (Mattis Erngren).

 ## Workshop summary
-Key takeaways
-Optimize your team's mental state for flow:
+Key takeaway: optimize your team's mental state for flow:

 - meaningful, challenging tasks
 - create a distraction-free environment (digital, physical and mental)
 - it’s worth spending time to increase ability to stay calm and focus.
-- … meditation is the best method for this that I'm aware of.
+- … mindfulness meditation is the best method for this that I'm aware of.

 ### Stress